German killer nurse sentenced to life for murdering patients | DW | 06.06.2019

 During closing arguments at the district court in Oldenburg on Wednesday, Högel addressed friends and relatives of his victims.

-"I would like to sincerely apologize to every single individual for all that I have subjected them to over the years," Högel told the court.
+"I would like to sincerely apologize to every single individual for all that I have subjected them to over the years," the 42-year-old Högel told the court.

 While working at a clinic in Oldenburg and a hospital in Delmenhorst, Högel deliberately induced cardiac arrest in patients by injecting them with certain drugs.
 He then resuscitated them to win everyone's admiration.
 But many of Högel's stunts went awry, and patients died.